Many companies local to the great Sacramento, CA region rely on New Life Telecom for their Conference Rooms and Cable Management.

 With video cameras and microphones that use AI technology to track and narrow in on active speakers, many video conferencing systems are making it easier than ever for companies to connect in person employees to those working from home.

 “Smart cameras can use artificial intelligence to enable ‘active’ speaker tracking, which recognizes facial movements and gestures to better detect who is speaking during a meeting.”
 Tony Oquendo, CDW

 We do see, however, that because of this leap in advancement of video conferencing equipment, many companies are experiencing challenges when choosing the right equipment for their needs.
 These systems are marketed both to commercial companies for in office use as well as those working from home in a residential environment.
 Therefore, it’s critical to choose the right equipment for the high demands of office use.

 How Do You Hide Cables In A Conference Room?

 A carefully thought out combination of trenches, conduits, molding, wireless options, and monuments work together for the best ways to hide cables in your conference room.
 An experienced and meticulous low voltage technician can expertly design the appropriate techniques and products for the best functionality and professional look in the most important room in your office.

 You might think that hiding cables in your conference room is as simple as buying a clever piece to install in your conference room table, but there’s much more that goes into it.
 Think first about what types of cables you need for every purpose in your conference room.
 Do you need Cat5 cables for your POE conferencing phone as part of your VoIP system??
 Data jacks for your guests to plug in or is your wi-fi signal strong enough for them to connect to?
 Do you want any guest to be able to easily connect their device to your smart TV or streaming box via an HDMI cable?
 Do you need speakers and microphones installed in your ceiling?

-7 Important Considerations For Conference Room Design
+7 Important Considerations For Conference Room Solutions